-The Sustainable Destination Partnership is a collaboration between leading hotel groups, hostels, serviced apartment owners, cultural institutions, entertainment venues and industry influencers working together to make Sydney a sustainable destination.
+The Sustainable Destination Partnership, launched in 2018, is a collaboration between leading hotel groups, hostels, serviced apartment owners, cultural institutions, entertainment venues and industry influencers working together to make Sydney a sustainable destination.

 The partnership represents over half the hotel rooms in the city in addition to all major entertainment venues.
-These operations create 47% of Sydney's commercial waste, 21% of its carbon emissions and consume 14% of its drinking water.
+These operations create almost half of Sydney's commercial waste, approximately 20% of its carbon emissions and consume significant amounts of the city's drinking water.